sockjs/sockjs-node/README.md

 The API is highly influenced by the
 [HTML5 Websockets API](http://dev.w3.org/html5/websockets/).
 The goal
-is to follow it as closely as possible, but we're not there yet.
+is to follow it as closely as possible.

 ### Server class